Luganda: Vowels

 Vowels at the start or end of the word are not written double, even if they are long.
 The only exception to this (apart from all-vowel interjections such as eee and uu) is yee 'yes'.

 Consonants

 With the exception of ny [ɲ], each consonant sound in Luganda corresponds to a single letter.
-The ny combination is treated as a single letter and therefore doesn't have any effect on vowel length (see the previous subsection).
+The ny combination is treated as a single letter and therefore does not have any effect on vowel length (see the previous subsection).

 The following letters are pronounced approximately as in English: